-But the main difference to sales manager dashboards is the primary focus on sales activities.
+But the main difference from sales manager dashboards is the primary focus on sales activities.
 This is what drives results for reps on a daily basis, which is what they focus on.

-Finally, the boardroom needs a complete view on how the sales organization is performing and how you’re contributing to business results.
+Finally, the boardroom needs a complete view of how the sales organization is performing and how it is contributing to business results.

 In this example, you can share your monthly and quarterly performance with your CEO, as well as comparisons against forecasts:

-The dashboard examples above are designed to provide the right KPIs to the people that need it the most.
+The dashboard examples above are designed to provide the right KPIs to the people that need them the most.

-Your reps need access to activity-based metrics to help them gauge their progress.
-While directors need to see contribution to the bottom line.
+Your reps need access to activity-based metrics to help them gauge their progress, while directors need to see contributions to the bottom line.